Russell-S-Harper/FLT/README.md

 On a hunch, I looked at `gcc` v9.0+ and noticed it highlighted the locations of offending code during compilation.
 I thought, okay, I’ll have to write a clunky parser for the error output.
 But then I looked through the `man` options and saw `-fdiagnostics-format=json` to output errors in JSON.
 That was the key!
 The current version can still have problems with some C code, but it is a very good first step.

-While the `cc65` suite of tools was the inspiration, there are a lot of other “tiny” compilers targeting microprocessors without native floating point support that could benefit from FLT.
+While the `cc65` suite of tools was the inspiration, there are other “tiny” compilers targeting microprocessors without native floating point support that could benefit from FLT.

 ## Features